Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 **Explanation:** This code will run for `m` x `n` times, if you run this code, it will create `m` x `n` tuples.

 The first loop runs for `m` times and the inner loop will run for `n` times.
-While the single iteration of first loop will only be completed when all of the `n` iterations of inner loop are completed.
-This is the same process for 2nd, 3rd, ... `m`th iterations for outer loop.
+The single iteration of the first loop will only be completed when all of the `n` iterations of an inner loop are completed.
+This is the same process for 2nd, and 3rd, ... `m`th iterations for outer loop.
 Overall, both loops will run `m` x `n` times.

 #### Q175.
 What will this comprehension provide you?